ZhangJiupeng/AgentX/README.md

 [中文说明](https://github.com/ZhangJiupeng/AgentX/wiki/简介)

-AgentX is a [Socks5](https://www.ietf.org/rfc/rfc1928.txt) proxy based on [Netty](http://netty.io/), which can be used to bypass the [GFW](https://en.wikipedia.org/wiki/Great_Firewall), support encryption, obfuscation, compression and masquerading in data transmission (allowing flexible configuration of multiple data processes), compatible with [Shadowsocks](https://shadowsocks.org/).
-It supports traffic monitoring and reserved custom protocol development interface (notice that this project is not the implementation of RFC2741)
+AgentX is a Socks5 proxy based on Netty, which can be used to bypass the GFW.
+It supports data encryption, obfuscation, compression and masquerading and allows customize of multiple data processes.
+AgentX is compatible with Shadowsocks, supports traffic monitoring and has protocol customize API reserved (Please notice that the project is not the implementation of RFC2741)

 ### Download
 Release Version | Release Date | Links